 In addition to the default Post Types, you can also create Custom Post Types.

 The Template files page briefly mentioned that different Post Types are displayed by different Template files.
 As the whole purpose of a Template file is to display content a certain way, the Post Types purpose is to categorize what type of content you are dealing with.
 Generally speaking, certain Post Types are tied to certain template files.

-There are five default Post Types readily available to users or internally used by the WordPress installation:
+There are several default Post Types readily available to users or internally used by the WordPress installation.
+The most common are:

 - Post (Post Type: ‘post’)